Explore the links between public health, gender, and community action in India and Thailand.

 Abid Siraj, MSW, Academic Coordinator

-Abid holds a master’s degree in social work, specializing in reproductive and child health.
+Abid has worked with the program since 2011.
+He holds a master’s degree in social work, specializing in reproductive and child health.
 He assists the academic director and helps students with Independent Study Project proposals.
 Abid worked for a USAID-funded project on the role of local self-government in the promotion of reproductive and child health and coordinated the Community-Based Distribution Project of Family Planning Methods.
 He was part of a team pioneering a public health program for India’s National Rural Health Mission.
 Abid was involved with UNICEF’s intensive immunization of pulse polio in Uttar Pradesh.
-He has been a visiting faculty member for SIT Study Abroad.

 Bhavna Singh, Senior Faculty and Homestay Coordinator